Affine Algebras

 Given a vector V

-which, in the given ring, generate the same subalgebra as all elements in V
+of minimal cardinality which, in the given ring, generate the same subalgebra as all elements in V

 .

-The conditions on V
+(default), the conditions on V

-and the given ring are automatically checked.
+and the given ring are checked.

 Examples

-julia> R, (x, y) = GradedPolynomialRing(QQ, ["x", "y"])
+julia> R, (x, y) = graded_polynomial_ring(QQ, [:x, :y]);

 julia> V = [x, y, x^2+y^2]